 Understanding the mechanism of colloidal MCC stabilizer at a molecular level is what separates expert formulators from those who struggle with inconsistent results.

-In its dry form, colloidal MCC consists of MCC microfibrils coated with a thin layer of CMC.
-The CMC was applied during a wet co-processing step at the manufacturing stage, then the combined material was spray-dried into a stable powder.
-During storage, the CMC coating keeps the microfibrils from permanently bonding to each other — this is what enables efficient redispersion later.
+In its dry form, colloidal MCC consists of MCC microfibrils coated with a thin layer of CMC.During the manufacturing process of colloidal MCC stabilizer, CMC is applied during a wet co-processing step and the combined material is then spray-dried into a stable powder.
+Furthermore, during storage, the CMC coating prevents the microfibrils in colloidal microcrystalline cellulose from permanently bonding to each other, thereby enabling efficient redispersion when the colloidal MCC stabilizer is dispersed in water.

 When colloidal MCC powder is added to water and subjected to shear energy — from a high-speed mixer, rotor-stator homogenizer, or similar equipment — the following sequence occurs: